The top Health Science bachelor’s degrees online offer students a flexible path to earn a degree for a career in health or medical fields.

 3. West Texas A&M University

-West Texas A & M University’s BS in Health Science degree provides undergraduate students with a 120-credit hour curriculum.
-Students will learn how to research health conditions related to aging, analyze gerontology issues with retirement, illness, or housing conditions, manage or maintain safety precautions on medications, and develop community assistance such as nutrition, fitness, and wellness programs.
+West Texas A&M University’s BS in Health Science degree provides undergraduate students with a 120-credit hour curriculum.
+Students will learn how to research health conditions related to aging, analyze gerontology issues with retirement, illness, or housing conditions, manage or maintain medication safety precautions, and develop community assistance such as nutrition, fitness, and wellness programs.

 In addition, students will learn communication, problem-solving, and writing skills.
 WTAMU nursing and health science programs have accreditation from the Commission on Collegiate Nursing Education (CCNE) and also approval from the Texas Board of Nursing.
 Furthermore, West Texas A&M University has accreditation from the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 Additionally, the university is a military-friendly school and offers discounts to all eligible veterans and military personnel.